signalogic/SigSRF_SDK/mediaTest_readme.md

 Codec + audio mode allows testing with a range of audio I/O, including:

-* codec testing
+* codecs

 * wav file acquisition, sampling rate conversion, file format conversions, etc

 * audio I/O includes waveform file formats, compressed bitstream file types, and USB audio

-Codec tests perform encode and/or decode using audio  specified codec.
-Pktlib APIs are not used (for full packet flow and transcoding operation, see Packet Mode Operation below).
-Transcoding is not performed in a single command line (although it can be done with successive commands).
+Codec tests perform encode and/or decode with audio I/O and codec type specified on the command line and/or in a codec co.
 The main objectives are to check for bit-exact results, measure audio quality, and measure performance.
+Transcoding is not performed in a single command line (although it can be done with successive commands), and Pktlib APIs are not used (for full packet flow and transcoding operation, see Packet Mode Operation below).

 Codec + audio mode supports the following functionality:

 * for encoder tests, input can be from waveform file (several types supported) or USB audio.
 Output can be a "back-to-back feed" to the decoder (for example to test audio quality) or compressed bitstream file.
 When possible, compressed bitstream files are saved in a format compatible with 3GPP reference programs (or other reference programs as appropriate for the codec type), in order to interoperate with reference encoders/decoders and allow independent testing and validation